Building a Deal Flow Triage Agent for VCs with OpenClaw

 output_format: "summary-with-highlights"

-Each criterion has a weight (how much it matters) and a floor (the minimum score for that criterion alone).
+Each criterion has a weight (how much it matters to the overall score) and a floor (the minimum score that criterion alone needs to clear).
 A company in an off-thesis geography but with strong revenue still passes if its weighted total clears 0.65.
-The agent ranks, it doesn’t filter — your team sees everything, sorted by fit.
+The agent ranks, it doesn’t filter — your team sees everything, sorted by fit, and nothing gets silently dropped.

 According to a16z’s 2025 Marketplace Report, the best-performing VC firms evaluate deals across 8-12 structured criteria.
-Unstructured “gut feel” screening correlates with lower fund returns.
-Preqin’s 2025 LP Survey confirmed that 71% of institutional LPs now ask whether their GPs use systematic deal evaluation frameworks.
+Unstructured “gut feel” screening correlates with lower fund returns across multiple studies.
+Preqin’s 2025 LP Survey confirmed that 71% of institutional LPs now ask whether their GPs use systematic deal evaluation frameworks during annual check-ins — the question used to be “what’s your thesis?” and it’s increasingly becoming “how do you operationalize your thesis on every inbound deal?”

 skills: